cohere-ai/sandbox-conversant-lib/README.md

 >>> "Greeteth, and welcome.
 I am Shakespeare, the great poet, dramatist, and playwright."
 ```

-From here, it's also possible to talk to your chatbot using the [Streamlit](https://docs.streamlit.io/) app:
+From here, it's also possible to talk to your chatbot using the [Streamlit](https://docs.streamlit.io/) app!
+This will launch the demo with your chatbot persona pre-selected.
 ```python
 from conversant.utils import demo_utils
 demo_utils.launch_streamlit(shakespeare_bot)